At a glance

 - Country: India; the layered vegetable toast of the Mumbai footpath

 Ask a Mumbai sandwich-wala what is in the powder and the answer is a recipe, not a brand.
-The labelled tin by the toaster holds sandwich masala: roasted cumin, black pepper, dried mango, fennel, asafoetida and black salt, milled to a fine sour-savoury dust mixed for one job, cold sliced vegetables on buttered bread.
-It is deliberately not the chaat masala that seasons most street snacks, and a vendor will tell you as much.
-Shaken over the stacked layers in a heavy pinch before the press shuts, it is the thing that turns a row of bland boiled rounds into the toast a whole city asks for by name.
+The labelled tin by the toaster holds a sandwich masala built around roasted cumin, black pepper, dried mango, fennel, asafoetida and black salt, milled to a fine sour-savoury dust.
+Many vendors will tell you they keep it apart from the chaat masala that seasons most street snacks, though the food writing is looser on the point and often lists plain chaat masala or amchur in the same breath.
+Whatever the exact blend, it is shaken over the stacked layers in a heavy pinch before the press shuts, and it is what turns a row of bland boiled rounds into the toast a whole city asks for by name.
 Leave it off and the same stack tastes of butter and salt and nothing else.

 What that powder seasons is a band of vegetables cut deliberately thin, and the thinness is structural rather than pretty.
 A thick slab of potato gives one heavy bite and then a hollow one; a thick round of tomato slides out the side the moment the press bears down; a thick cut of beetroot stains and sweetens the whole stack and shoves everything else aside.
 Shaved fine and stacked level, five vegetables compress into a single layer the teeth take all at once, each bite pulling a little of every one.
 Five things only fit into one mouthful when each is sliced near to translucence.